Nodal quintic del Pezzo threefolds and their derived categories: Introduction

-For a threefold $X$ with multiple nodal points, one naturally wonders when the SOD (\ref{ksod}) of $D^b(X)$ exists and if it does exist, which algebras $S_i$ will appear.
-Example 4.16 in \cite{kpsobstruction} indicates that the derived categories of nodal del Pezzo threefolds of degree between $1$ and $4$ do not have Kawamata type SODs and this paper shows that the Kawamata type SODs exist for degree $5$.
-The $1$-nodal $X_1$ is another example satisfying the conditions of Theorem 6.1 in \cite{kawaodp}.
-In detail, the derived category $D^b(Y_1)$ of the minimal resolution $Y_1$ of $X_1$ has a full exceptional collection and it descends to a SOD of $D^b(X_1)$.
-The non-commutative algebra $R_2$ appearing in the SOD of $D^b(X_1)$ is the indication of the node.
-For $X_2, X_3$, there are partial minimal resolutions $Y_2, Y_3$ of a chosen nodal point, respectively.
-The derived category of a chain of $m$ $\P^1$'s is embedded into $D^b(Y_m)$.
-Upon descent, algebras $R_2$ and $R_m$ appear in the SOD of $D^b(X_m)$ where $R_2$ is obtained the same way as the $1$-nodal $X_1$ case while $R_m$ is the indication of the remaining nodal points.
+For a threefold $X$ with multiple nodal points, one naturally wonders when the SOD (\ref{ksod}) of $\D(X)$ exists and if it does exist, which algebras $S_i$ will appear.
+It is already known by \cite[Example 3.15 and 4.16]{kpsk-1} (see also \cite[Corollary 3.7]{psksoddp}) that derived categories of nodal del Pezzo threefolds of degree between $1$ and $4$ do not have Kawamata type SODs.
+The main result of paper confirms that Kawamata type SODs do exist for degree $5$.
+This is detailed in \S \ref{derivedcat} and it uses a generalization of Kawamata's result \cite[Theorem 6.1 and 5.1]{kawaodp} mentioned before, which is explained in Proposition \ref{kawaprop}, to produce a semiorthogonal component $\D(R_1)$ for threefolds with multiple nodal points.
+In detail, the derived category $\D(Y_1)$ of a resolution $Y_1$ of $X_1$ has a full exceptional collection and it descends to a SOD of $\D(X_1)$.
+The non-commutative algebra $R_1$ appearing in the SOD of $\D(X_1)$ is the indication of the node.
+For $X_2, X_3$ there are partial resolutions $Y_2, Y_3$ of a chosen nodal point, respectively.
+We can prove that the derived category of a chain of $m$ $\P^1$'s can be embedded into $\D(Y_m)$.
+This is how algebras $R_1$ and $R_{m-1}$ appear in the SOD of $\D(X_m)$ after descent, where $R_1$ is obtained in the same way as the $1$-nodal case $X_1$ and $R_{m-1}$ is the indication of the remaining nodal points.